statechannels/go-nitro/.adr/0008-data-types-solidity-go-ts.md

 Implications for Solidity: There are some very small changes in gas consumption.
 Since most or all of the encoding of this variable results in it being padded to 256 bits, enlarging it does no harm at all.
 The implications for the semantics of this variable remain essentially unchanged or slightly improved (it allows for a truly huge number of channels).

-Implications for Typescript: We have lost the use of a primitive type (unfortunate), and have introduced the chance of an overflow.
-These problems have essentially been moved from Go to Typescript.
+Implications for Typescript: We have lost the use of a primitive type (unfortunate, since now it is more awkard to do arithmetic).
+There is an implicit heuristic with the `number` type in Javascript to not try and represent integers larger than 52 bits.
+Moving to a hex `string` might encourage programmers to represent even larger integers -- but they should always bear in mind that they should not exceed 64 bits because of the solidity type.
+They are unlikely to do this unless using a random number gererator.

 ## Decision 2